yucandu/DTS6012M_ESP32-Arduino_Library/README.md

-Haven't got the UART stuff working yet but the i2c code works fine for me.
+Haven't got the UART stuff working yet but the i2c code works fine for me, with the INT pin left floating.